ChaseAlll/P2/README.md

  ## Setting up Your Speedrun
  * Rightclick on LiveSplit
  * Click Edit Splits...
-   * A window should pop up that looks like this
+   * _A window should pop up that looks like this_

    ![edit_split](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/edit_split.png)
   * Select or Type the name of the game you're speedruning
   * Select the category you're running in
-    * If there are certain parts of your speedrun that you want to record the time of you can add splits
   * Type the name of your first segment
-    * _if you want to add more segments/splits click Insert Bellow_
+    * _if you want to add more segments/splits click Insert Bellow to add them_

   ![edit_split11](https://github.com/ChaseAlll/P2/blob/main/P2_pictures/edit_split11.png)